 These courses cover the basics of being a Skywarn Spotter.
 They are free and accessible from the METED website. www.meted.ucar.edu

-Once you complete these two courses, e-mail your certificate to John.Metz@noaa.gov, and you will be added to our spotter e-mail list.
-You can also register with espotter.weather.gov to send storm reports electronically.
+If you live within the NWS Corpus Christi Forecast area, and you've complete these two online courses, e-mail your certificate to John.Metz@noaa.gov, and you will be added to our spotter e-mail list.

 Download our new Weather Spotters Field Guide.
 (72 pages/ 27MB)

 Download our new Spotter Card (front & back) for your wallet.

 Phone: 361-299-1353 x 223 or